Mlaiel/iacherie/artifacts/TEAM_CREDITS.md

 ## 🚨 **Legal Protection & Intellectual Property**

 ### **⚖️ Exclusive Ownership Declaration**
-**Fahed Mlaiel** is the sole and exclusive owner of all intellectual property related to the Ainflue Platform, including but not limited to:
+**Fahed Mlaiel** is the sole and exclusive owner of all intellectual property related to the IA Chérie Platform, including but not limited to:

 - **Complete Platform Architecture:** All system designs and implementations
 - **AI Agent Specifications:** All 53 AI agent configurations and optimizations